karanpratapsingh/learn-go/README.md

 Running main
 ```

-Unlike `main`, there can be more than one `init` function in a single or multiple files.
+Unlike `main`, there can be more than one `init` function in single or multiple files.

-For multiple `init` in a single file, their processing is done in the order of their declaration, while `init` declared in multiple files are processed according to the lexicographic filename order.
+For multiple `init` in a single file, their processing is done in the order of their declaration, while `init` functions declared in multiple files are processed according to the lexicographic filename order.

 ```go
 package main